Shodan

 Suppose Shodan identifies an internet-facing web server with a known vulnerability.
 ThreatNG can be used to:

-Facilitate collaboration: Enable communication and coordination between security and IT teams to implement necessary patches or configuration changes.
+Facilitate seamless collaboration: ThreatNG's collaboration features enable efficient communication and task assignment between security and IT teams to promptly implement the necessary patches or configuration changes.

-By combining the capabilities of Shodan and ThreatNG, organizations can gain a more comprehensive understanding of their external attack surface, prioritize risks effectively, and streamline remediation efforts.
-This collaborative approach strengthens security posture and reduces the likelihood of successful attacks.
+By strategically combining the strengths of Shodan and ThreatNG, organizations gain a robust and comprehensive approach to external attack surface management.
+This collaborative synergy empowers security teams to achieve superior visibility, make informed decisions, and proactively reduce the likelihood of successful attacks.